Integrating Azure SAML with Dialpad

 5. The user should now be listed in the main page, as shown below

-Now that Azure SAML has been configured, its time to test it.
+Now that Azure SAML has been configured, it's time to test it.

 1. Head to https://www.dialpad.com/login